Soylent (meal replacement): Lead and cadmium content

-Kidney Stones

-Soylent has been linked to an increased risk of kidney stones.
-Kidney stones are hard deposits that form in the kidneys when there is an accumulation of substances, such as oxalate, in the urine.
-High levels of oxalate, which is found in soy, can increase the risk of developing kidney stones.
-Soylent may cause gastrointestinal weakness since the digestive system needs to do less work to break down solid foods; this weakness may eventually cause the endocrine system to become overloaded and form kidney stones.

-Since Soylent is marketed as a meal replacement, consumers of Soylent may be inclined to overly rely on it.
-However, Soylent is not a substitute for a varied and nutritious diet that includes a variety of fresh fruits, vegetables, whole grains, lean proteins, and healthy fats.
-Over-reliance on Soylent can lead to nutrient deficiencies, as the drink may not provide all of the essential vitamins, minerals, and other nutrients that the body needs.
-This dietary imbalance can further risk the chance of developing kidney stones.

 Product recalls

-In 2016, the company announced it would halt sales of the Soylent Bar due to reports of gastrointestinal illness, including nausea, vomiting, and diarrhea.
-The company asked customers to discard any unconsumed bars and said it would offer full refunds.
+In 2016, the company announced it would halt sales of the Soylent bar due to reports of gastrointestinal illness, including nausea, vomiting, and diarrhea.
+They asked customers to discard any unconsumed bars and offered full refunds.
 On October 21, 2016, the company triggered a product recall.

-On October 27, 2016, the company also halted sales of Soylent Powder.
-The company said tests on the bar had not shown contamination but also said that some powder users had reported stomach-related symptoms from consuming the powder.
+On October 27, 2016, they also halted sales of Soylent powder.
+The company stated that tests of the bar had not shown contamination, but some powder users had reported stomach-related symptoms.

-The company initially suspected soy or sucralose intolerance.
-However, on November 7, 2016, Soylent instead blamed algal flour for making people sick and said it planned to remove algal flour from future formulations of the powders and bars, which it did in the next formulation version 1.7 introduced on December 15, 2016.
-The drink-based products use algal oil, not algal flour, so were deemed to be safe for users.
+Soylent initially suspected soy or sucralose intolerance.
+However, on November 7, 2016, the company instead blamed algal flour for making people sick and said it planned to remove it from future formulations of the powders and bars, which it did in the next formulation, version 1.7, introduced on December 15, 2016.
+The premade drinks use algal oil, not algal flour, and the company said it hadn't received any complaints about them, so it continued production.